RolandPheasant/DynamicData.ReactiveUI/README.md

 # DynamicData.ReactiveUI
-Adaptors use to integrate Dynamic Data with ReactiveUI
+Adaptors used to integrate Dynamic Data with ReactiveUI

+Fluent updating of reactive list from dynamic data streams.
 Coming to you soon...